- Phone+47 55 58 87 53

 - Eva-Maria Meckel (Erasmus+ Intern, 2019, M.Sc.
 Uni.
 Oldenburg): Quantification of methanol in hydrothermal fluid matrices / GS19, HACON cruises

-Installed 2017, a GC/FID-MS (Agilent 7890B GC-FID / 5977B Series MSD) with 7693A Automatic Liquid Sampler (solvent-based samples), Cool On-Column (COC) and Multimode (MMI) Inlets.
-In addition to injection of solvent-based liquid samples, this instrument is also configured with a Teledyne Tekmar Lumin Purge-and-Trap Concentrator and AQUATek 100 Autosampler (Volatile Organic Analysis (VOA), e.g. alcohols, in large volume (mL) aqueous samples.
+Installed 2017, a capillary GC/FID-MS (Agilent 7890B GC-FID / 5977B Series MSD) with 7693A Automatic Liquid Sampler (solvent-based samples), Cool On-Column (COC) and Multimode (MMI) Inlets.
+In addition to injection of solvent-based liquid samples, this instrument is also configured with a Teledyne Tekmar Lumin Purge-and-Trap Concentrator and AQUATek 100 Autosampler for Volatile Organic Analysis (VOA), e.g. alcohols, in large volume (mL) aqueous samples.

 - Purge-and-trap gas chromatography with S-specific detection (P&T-GC-TCD-FID/SCD):